 Movie Blog: Cures For Summertime Movie BluesThat Hollywood's usual Jujyfruit summer offerings this year have been subpar is no secret.
 Though the season kicked off with the hit The Avengers, almost every big release since has underperformed or just tanked flat out.

 Movie Blog: Twice The Premieres At TrylonRemember Trylon's Premiere Tuesdays?
 Well, they're doubling the number of days you can see them each week, and they're doubling the number of movies they present every month.

 Movie Blog: Trylon, Dietrich Get Us 'Falling In Love Again'There have been any number of great director-actor pairings throughout movie history.
 But none of these cinematic love affairs (such as they were) can hold a candle to the union of Josef Von Sternberg and fellow émigré Marlene Dietrich.

-Movie Blog: Sound Unseen Plugs In, Amps UpRemember that scene at the beginning of Back to the Future when Michael J. Fox's time-traveler Marty McFly plugs his guitar into Doc Brown's two-story amplifier?
+Movie Blog: Sound Unseen Plugs In, Amps UpRemember that scene at the beginning of <em>Back to the Future</em> when Michael J. Fox's time-traveler Marty McFly plugs his guitar into Doc Brown's two-story amplifier?
 That rush Marty got as he was sent careening into the opposite wall of the garage may compare favorably to the feeling some Twin Cities film and music fans are getting.

 Movie Blog: Trylon Gets Weird In OctoberThe Trylon Microcinema in Minneapolis is letting things get a little weird in that tiny screening room during the month of October.
 Not only are they presenting a series of classics in surrealism, but they're also presenting some great new, befuddling work from filmmakers you may not be familiar with.

-Movie Blog: 'Circus' Clowns Are ScaryNot since Alejandro Jodorowsky's Santa Sangre, or at least Full Moon Pictures’ Killjoy, has the world of circus clowning been given so dark an acid bath.
+Movie Blog: 'Circus' Clowns Are ScaryNot since Alejandro Jodorowsky's <em>Santa Sangre</em>, or at least Full Moon Pictures' <em>Killjoy</em>, has the world of circus clowning been given so dark an acid bath.